refinedev/refine/documentation/docs/api-reference/antd/migration-guide/v4-to-v5.md

 ## 🪄 Migrating your project automatically with Codemod ✨ (recommended)

-`@refinedev/codemod` package handles the breaking changes for your project automatically, without any manual steps.
-It migrates your [`@refinedev/antd`](https://github.com/refinedev/refine/tree/next/packages/antd) version from 3.x.x to 4.x.x.
+`@refinedev/codemod` package handles the breaking changes for your project automatically, migrating your [`@refinedev/antd`](https://github.com/refinedev/refine/tree/next/packages/antd) version from 3.x.x to 4.x.x. without any manual steps

 Just `cd` into root folder of your project (where `package.json` is contained) and run this command: